 Cruise ships are usually

 The Festival starts on the third Wednesday of the month and lasts for the next five days.
-On the first day, you start seeing people dress up in the fashion of the era.
+On the first day, you start seeing people dress up in the era’s fashion.
 It’s as though people are stepping through the fabric of time and mingling with the modern-day.
 By Friday, vintage cars have joined even more people, with dapper gents in their fedora hats and suspenders or three-piece suits and elegant ladies in their cloche hats or fascinators and mid-length dresses.

-You can read more on what to do at their website here.
+You can read more about what to do on their website here.

 Need a Car?